This page details some of the ways in which you can help financially the work of the Church in the parish of Braddan.

 For as long as the Church has existed, it has been largely supported by gifts by will.
 The following form of words is suggested for inclusion in your will:—

-To read or print documents in PDF format you will need to have Adobe Reader installed.
-Click here for free download.
+To read or print documents in PDF format you will need to have Foxit Reader or Adobe Reader installed.
+Click here or here for free download.